top of page

 October 2018

-Once the business was founded, I also knew we needed a logo.
+When you think of card games, such as Pokemon or Hearthstone, one of the first things that comes to mind is the logo.
+So I knew I needed a logo that was just as eye-popping and iconic.
 This logo, designed in Illustrator, went through many variations.
 I ended up with the final design that is pictured.

 This logo was chosen because I wanted a 70s/80s vibe and because I wanted the logo to exemplify being like a rift between worlds, but also be vague enough for the player's own imagination.
 I believe I captured both with the final design.
 I also decided on monochromatic orange as the color scheme because it feels unique, since most logos go the direction of having two or three complementary main colors.